inktrap/studyriffic/USERGUIDE.md

     "situation": "", /* this is the situation. if it is non-empty (that means anything else than "") it will be displayed first, see: situation-sentence-example. */ TODO
-    "category": "", /* the whole task has to have a category. typical categories are filler and target */ "sentence": "", /* this is the sentence that the participant is going to rate/judge */ "type": "", /* the whole task can have a type which acts as a fine-grained labeling that is not as broad as categories */ "id": /* lastly a task has to have a sequential numerical id that is unique for this tasks file */ }
+    "category": "", /* the whole task has to have a category. typical categories are filler and target */ "sentence": "", /* this is the sentence that the participant is going to rate/judge */ "type": "", /* the whole task can have types which act as a fine-grained labeling that is not as broad as categories */ "id": /* lastly a task has to have a sequential numerical id that is unique for this tasks file */ }
 ~~~